 Feline Pine Cat Litter is our premium choice litter, and as you may have guessed from the name, it uses all-natural pine wood to do the work.
 It’s highly absorbent and will quickly soak up urine, locking odors inside.
 It contains no artificial colors or fragrances, but the natural will gives off a pleasant pine scent that helps mask litter box odor.
 This lightweight litter is also easy to pour, and most of our cats enjoyed using it.

-The only real downside to Feline Pine Cat Litter is that it is non-clumping.
-Many people prefer non-clumping litter, but we forget to stir it, and the urine can build up on the bottom, creating a nasty odor.
+The only real downside to Feline Pine Cat Litter is that if you forget to stir it, the urine can build up on the bottom, creating a nasty odor.
 So it requires you to get into the habit of stirring it to keep it fresh.

 To conclude, if you’re looking for premium picks, we think this is the best cat litter for kittens this year.